mettyoung/automated-valet-car-parking-system/README.md

 Automated Valet Car Parking System
 ========================
-This application automates a car parking system which provides parking lot rentals for vehicles and manages its revenue.
+This application automates a car parking system that provides parking lot rentals for vehicles and manages its revenue.

 Each vehicle upon entry can only park in a lot available for that vehicle type.
-If there are no lots available for that vehicle type, it should be denied an entry into the space.
+If there are no lots available for that vehicle type, it should be denied entry into space.

 All the lots are distinctly numbered (eg: CarLot1, CarLot2,...,MotorcycleLot1, MotorcycleLot2,...).

-Each vehicle upon entering is alloted to the lot with the lowest number for that vehicle type (eg: a car entering a parking space with the available lots CarLot2, CarLot4, CarLot5 would be assigned to CarLot2).
+Each vehicle upon entering is allocated to the lot with the lowest number for that vehicle type (eg: a car entering a parking space with the available lots CarLot2, CarLot4, CarLot5 would be assigned to CarLot2).

 When a vehicle wants to exit the car park, the system will release the parking lot which the vehicle rented and charge